I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my

 Baghdad Zoo Rescue

 In 2003, George W. Bush’s ill-conceived attack on Iraq brought another mission for Lawrence Anthony.
-As he watched television coverage of shock-and-awe missiles raining down on Baghdad he wondered about how the animals in the city’s zoo were coping.
+Watching television coverage of shock-and-awe missiles raining down on Baghdad, he wondered how the animals in the city’s zoo were coping.
 Not well, it turned out.

 By the time he got to the zoo through a cheeky use of subterfuge, only 30 of the original complement of 650 animals were still alive.
 Hungry people had taken everything that lacked sharp teeth and long claws for food.